 The orientation information on InPlace is divided into sections.
-It includes any extra requirements that you need to complete for a particular placement location, information for the first day of placement, medication review information, accommodation information for different sites and roster information.
+It includes any extra requirements that you need to complete for a particular placement location, information for the first day of placement, accommodation information for different sites and roster information.

 The information for your first day of placement and your roster (if provided) is updated on InPlace two weeks prior to your placement commencing.
 This is to avoid creating confusion for students allocated to different block dates.
-The dates that the information is for is always included and if a roster is attached, it will be for the students who are attending placement on those dates.
+The dates that the information is for is always included so please check that they are the same as your allocated placement dates, if a roster is attached, it will be for the students who are attending placement on those dates.
 The dates will also be on the roster.

-Some facilities do not provide a roster and you will be advised on your first day of placement when you will be working.
-This is a decision made by the facility and therefore it is not something USQ can provide for you.
+Some facilities do not provide a roster and you will be advised of your placement shift hours on your first day of placement.
+This is a decision made by the facility and UniSQ cannot provide a roster for you in this instance.

-You are encouraged to check the other information for the facility you are attending well ahead of your placement as many facilities have extra requirements that you need to complete before attending placement and some may take more time to complete (for example you may be required to obtain a First Aid certificate or complete further iLearn modules).
-Again this is facility specific and you must complete these requirements or you will not be able to attend placement.
+You are encouraged to check all other information for the facility you are attending well ahead of your placement as many facilities have extra requirements that you need to complete before attending placement and some may take more time to complete (for example you may be required to obtain a First Aid certificate or complete further iLearn modules).
+Again, this is facility specific, and you must meet these requirements in the required timeframes or you will not be able to attend placement.